Baked Cajun Chicken Thighs Recipe

 - 1 tbsp Brown sugar

-- In a separate bowl, combine Cajun spice and brown sugar
+- Spice – In a small bowl, combine Cajun spice and brown sugar4 tbsp Cajun spice, 1 tbsp Brown sugar

 - 1 tbsp Onion powder